What is Service Mesh & why do we need it? + Linkered Tutorial

 linkerd -n ngnix-deployment stat deploy command.

-The Linkerd dashboard provides a high level view of what is happening with your services in real-time.
-It can be used to view the “golden” metrics (success rate, requests/second and latency), visualize service dependencies and understand the health of specific service routes.
-To view detailed metrics, you can use Grafana which is part of Linkerd control plane and provides actionable dashboards for your services out of the box.
-It is possible to see high level metrics and dig down into the details, even for pods.
+The Linkerd dashboard provides a high-level view of what is happening with your services in real-time.
+It can be used to view the “golden” metrics (success rate, requests/second and latency), visualize service dependencies, and understands the health of specific service routes.
+To view detailed metrics, you can use Grafana which is part of the Linkerd control plane, and provides actionable dashboards for your services out of the box.
+It is possible to see high-level metrics and dig down into the details, even for pods.

 Today, we have learned how to install Linkerd & its components.
 We have also deployed sample service and able to view traffic and its metrics.